 Below are projects that often require a discretionary approval and design review:

-- All commercial and industrial projects
+- Commercial, mixed-use, and industrial projects

 - Table of Contents

 - Additional Design Guidelines for Special Districts and Sites

 - Interim Mixed Use 3.2 Design Guidelines and Resolution

 The Henry Lenny Architectural Design Guidelines are intended to assist the public by clarifying the design criteria and procedures for the Architectural Overlay District.
 A map of the Architectural Overlay District can be accessed by this LINK.
 The Henry Lenny Architectural Design Guidelines and City Design Guidelines are used to determine if projects enhance and preserve San Clemente’s historical and architectural tradition.
 These guidelines are also intended to provide architects and designers with the basic principles inherent in Hispanic Architecture.
 Creativity is highly encouraged and possible within this design vocabulary.
 These guidelines can be accessed by this LINK.

 Specific Plan Design Guidelines